chadwhitacre/openpath/2025/something-big-happened-in-1998/index.md

 Kinda fun. :)

-In the post-OSI version of Frank's memo, I count 305 usages of the term "open source," where of course its meaning is bound to the freshly published Open Source Definition.
+In the post-OSI version of Frank's memo, I count 305 usages of the term "open source," where of course its meaning is bound to the then-freshly minted Open Source Definition.
 In the pre-OSI original?
 Exactly one.

 {% include img.html src="hecker.webp" %}

 ---

-There's a couple trees, but let's not lose sight of the forest.
+Yes, there's a couple trees back there.
+Let's not lose sight of the forest.
 Something big happened in 1998.
-It's perfectly justified to accept that the [Open Source Initiative](https://opensource.org/) founded the [Open Source](https://en.wikipedia.org/wiki/Open_source) movement with the [Open Source Definition](https://opensource.org/osd).
+Whatever your opinion of what's happened since, it's perfectly justified to accept that the [Open Source Initiative](https://opensource.org/) founded the [Open Source](https://en.wikipedia.org/wiki/Open_source) movement with the [Open Source Definition](https://opensource.org/osd).

 {% include img.html src="trees.webp" %}